Nerella Sharada: Career

 She was elected as a President of Zilla Parshad in Karimnagar.
 In October 2004 she was nominated as member-secretary for TPCC Ethics Committee.

 In September 2018, Sharada joined protests against the BJP central government over rising fuel prices.

-In February 2019, Sharada criticised the Telangana Rashtra Samithi (TRS) government for nepotism and failure to promote women into ministerial positions.
+In February 2019, Sharada criticised the Bharat Rashtra Samithi (TRS) government for nepotism and failure to promote women into ministerial positions.
 In April, she claimed the state government's failures in the handling of examination results had led to student suicides.

+In March 2024 She was appointed as Chairperson of Telangana State Commission for Women and she assumed charge at Buddha Bhavan on 17 July 2024.